GoogleCloudPlatform/osconfig/packagebuild/README.md

 This directory contains the 'package builder', which is a set of [Daisy] workflows and startup scripts.
 A package build workflow will accept a git repository set up for package building, build it and produce a system package.
-Optionally, it can also generate and export the SBOM for the package.

 We use these packagebuild workflows from our Concourse pipelines and Prow jobs.